 Naga in Rainbow Falls, Golden Gate Park

-Golden Gate Park’s largest art piece, Naga is a 100’ long, 25’ tall Sea Serpent.
-Built by volunteers and funded by donors, Naga is completely free to the people of San Francisco.
-If you are enjoying Naga, you can support the team who created him, and his continued stay in Rainbow Falls, which annualized, costs about $100 a day.
-The bubbles cost about $15 a day.
-We appreciate your support so we can continue to delight the thousands of visitors who see him every day.
+Built by volunteer artists and funded by donors, Naga is completely free to visitors and the people of San Francisco.
+If you are enjoying Naga, you can support the team who created him, and his continued stay in Rainbow Falls, which annualized, costs ~ $110 a day.
+The bubbles and maintenance of equipment costs ~ $20 a day.
+We appreciate your support so we can continue to make art and delight people of all ages.
+Your donation, no matter the size, makes a difference!

 Follow Along.